huisaddison/huisaddison.github.io/source/index.md

 ## Work Experience
 #### **Data Scientist, Facebook Seattle** | July 2017 -
-* Starting this summer, I will be joining Facebook full-time as a Data Scientist.
+* This summer, I will be joining Facebook full-time as a Data Scientist.

 #### **Data Scientist, OnCorps (Cambridge, MA)** | Summer 2016